BASIC Bank

-BASIC Bank Limited (founded as Bangladesh Small Industries and Commerce Bank) is owned bank in Bangladesh which was founded on 2 August 1988.
+BASIC Bank Limited (founded as Bangladesh Small Industries and Commerce Bank) is a state owned bank in Bangladesh which was founded on 2 August 1988.
 The bank was founded to finance small enterprises.
-Abul Hashem is chairman of the bank.
-Md.
-Anisur Rahman is the managing director of the bank.
-More than 45 billion taka loan was defaulted from the bank, many of the loans were to companies that existed on paper only, with the support of former chairperson Sheikh Abdul Hye Bachhu.
-100 borrowers accounted for 86 percent of the defaulted loans.

 History

 BASIC Bank Limited was established on 2 August 1988 began operations from 21 January 1989.
 It was owned by BCC Foundation, which owned 70 percent of the shares, and the government of Bangladesh, which owned the remaining 30 percent of the shares.
 On 4 June 1992, BCCI, which owned BCC Foundation, closed and the government of Bangladesh took over 100 percent ownership.

 In December 2003, Basic Bank signed an agreement with International Leasing and Financial Services Limited to provide loans.

 Basic Bank donated to the Chief Adviser's Relief and Welfare Fund in 2007.

 In 2009, Dewan Zakir Hossain, Secretary at the Ministry of Information, was appointed chairman of BASIC Bank Limited.

 Sheikh Abdul Hye Bacchu resigned as chairman of the bank following 4.5 billion taka in defaulted loans on 5 July 2014.

 Basic Bank fired its managing director, Kazi Faqurul Islam, in 2015 over financial irregularities at the bank following an investigation by Bangladesh Bank.

 BASIC Bank Limited is one of seven state owned banks in Bangladesh.
 In 2016 the finance minister in a statement described the state of the bank as weak due to graft by top officials of the bank and would require some time for improvement.
 Sonali Bank UK Ltd and other international banks had censured Basic bank over irregularities.
 Since 2012 Basic bank had been frozen out of international transactions as a result of the irregularities.
 In October 2016, A Monayem Khan, Deputy managing director of the bank was fired.